 If a state employee checks the "request acknowledgement box" when entering their pledge using the SECC e–Pledge system or when completing a paper pledge form, we also release the employee’s home address to the charity.

-When using the SECC e-Pledge system or if you complete the SECC paper pledge form, we recommend that you check the “request acknowledgment box”.
-By checking that box, you authorize us to release your address to your charities so that they may send you a thank-you letter.
+When using the SECC e-Pledge system or if you complete the SECC paper pledge form, we recommend that you check the "request acknowledgment box".
+By checking that box you authorize us to release your address to your charities so that they may send you a thank-you letter.
 The minimum contribution that can be acknowledged is $26.

 Yes.
-Because you must direct your SECC pledge to a 501(c)(3) charity and because the Indiana Association of United Ways itself has a 501(c)(3) ruling from the IRS, if you itemize when you file your federal income taxes, to the extent allowed by law, your charitable contribution is tax-deductible in the year it is paid.
+Because you must direct your SECC pledge to a 501(c)(3) charity and because Indiana United Ways itself has a 501(c)(3) ruling from the IRS, if you itemize when you file your federal income taxes, to the extent allowed by law, your charitable contribution is tax-deductible in the year it is paid.

 If you have questions or concerns about the deductibility of your contribution through the SECC, you should consult your tax professional for advice.